Ayphilip/raven/README.md

-# Twitter (X) Clone
+# RAVEN (X) Clone

 ## Overview
-This is a decentralized Twitter (X) clone built with React Vite and hosted on the Celestia blockchain as part of a Mammothon project.
+This is a decentralized Twitter (X) clone built with React Vite for Frontend and ExpressJs and NodeJs for backend with Firebase for database implemented on the Celestia blockchain as part of a Mammothon project.
 The application is developed using the Chopin framework to ensure a fully decentralized, censorship-resistant, and scalable social media experience.

 ## Features
 - **Decentralized Storage**: All tweets, likes, comments, and interactions are stored directly on the Celestia blockchain.